Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - Place the cauldron down wherever you would like your sink to be.

 - Fill the cauldron with the water and place the lever above it (for display only) and you'll be done.
-It should look like the photo below.
+It should look like the photo above.
 If desired, multiple cauldrons can be placed next to each other to create more than one sink basin.

 Ah, the television—it's a living room must, and it's also one of the most flexible creations in Minecraft.
 There are so many different television designs that it would be impossible to cover them all in this article.
 For now, I'm just going to give you a basic television design with a few optional components you can use to add to its authenticity.